When it comes to performance, we do not compromise. Deliver sub-second analytics consistently as you scale into the Terabytes.

 Compute Layer bottleneck

-Century-old techniques for processing data are not efficient enough for today’s data sets.
+Highly efficient data processing techniques are required to deal with the volume, variety and velocity of data.
 Queries that cannot be accelerated through scale-out completely diminish the end-user experience.

 Your S3 Data Lake

 This is where the data’s journey into Firebolt starts.
-Ingesting data into Firebolt is also dramatically faster compared to other warehouses.
-Ingestion is supported from typical raw data formats (eg Parquet, Avro, JSON), and also streaming sources like Kafka.
+Ingestion is supported from typical raw data formats (eg Parquet, Avro, JSON).

 F3: Firebolt File Format

 Every table in Firebolt has an index attached to it over one or multiple fields.
 These are “Sparse indexes”.
 Thanks to their ability to span across huge datasets while remaining small in size, they can be fully cached in the compute layer and be readily available.